MichaelDarr/ahab/README.md

 ### Universal Image Support
 With Ahab's robust configuration options, you don't need to manage custom images or Dockerfiles for your containerized projects!
-You can use custom users/groups, install new packages, and set custom container options all without a single Dockerfile or shell script.
+You can set up users/groups, install new packages, and utilize arbitrary container options all without a single Dockerfile or shell script.

 ## FAQ